-Clinical Guideline Recommendation(s) among children seven years of age and older and for chemoprophylaxis of influenza among children five years of age and older.
+Clinical Guideline Recommendation(s) Clinical Guideline Recommendation(s) among children seven years of age and older and for chemoprophylaxis of influenza among children five years of age and older.
 Oseltamivir is approved for treatment of adults with uncomplicated acute illness caused by influenza A or B virus and for chemoprophylaxis of influenza among adults.
+It is also approved for the treatment and chemoprophylaxis of influenza among adults.
 It is also approved for the treatment and chemoprophylaxis of influenza among children one year of age and older.
 Rimantadine is Food and Drug Administration (FDA) approved for children one year of age and older and for treatment and chemoprophylaxis of only influenza A virus infections among adults.
 Use of rimantadine among children less than one year of age has not been evaluated adequately.
-Oseltamivir, zanamivir, and rimantadine are "Pregnancy Category C" medications.
-Oseltamivir is preferred for treatment of pregnant women.
-2009 Influenza A (H1N1) In the post-pandemic period, 2009 H1N1 virus strains now are considered to be the predominant seasonal influenza A (H1N1) virus strains.
+Oseitamivir, Zahamivir, and fimalitadine are Pregnancy Category C medications.
+Oseitamivir is preferred for treatment of pregnant women.
+2009 Influenza A (H1N1) In the post-pandemic period, 2009 H1N1 virus strains now are considered to be the predominant seasonal influenza A (H1N1) virus strains strains.
 Reverse transcription polymerase chain reaction is the most accurate and sensitive test for detecting influenza viruses, including the 2009 H1N1 virus.
-Epidemiologic studies of seasonal influenza or 2009 H1N1 suggest that persons at higher risk for influenza complications include: Children less than five years of age (especially those less than two years of age). o Adults aged ≥65 years.
-Persons with chronic pulmonary (including asthma), cardiovas- cular (except hypertension alone), renal, hepatic, hematologic (including sickle cell disease), metabolic disorders (including diabetes mellitus) or neurologic and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle such as cerebral palsy, epilepsy (seizure disorders), stroke, intellectual disability (mental retardation), moderate to severe developmental delay, muscular dystrophy, or spinal cord injury). o Persons with immunosuppression, including that caused by medications or by HIV infection.
+Epidemiologic studies of seasonal influenza or 2009 H1N1 suggest that persons at higher risk for influenza complications include: Children less than five years of age (especially those less than two years of age).
+Adults aged >65 years Adults aged 265 years.
+Persons with chronic pulmonary (including asthma), cardiovas- cular (except hypertension alone), renal, hepatic, hematologic (including sickle cell disease), metabolic disorders (including diabetes mellitus) or neurologic and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle such as cerebral palsy, epilepsy (seizure disorders), stroke, intellectual disability (mental retardation), moderate to severe developmental delay, muscular dystrophy, or spinal cord injury).
+Persons with immunosuppression, including that caused by medications or by HIV infection.
 Women who are pregnant or postpartum (within two weeks after delivery).
 Persons aged ≤18 years who are receiving long-term aspirin therapy.
 American Indians/Alaska Natives.
 Persons who are morbidly obese (i.e., body mass index ≥40).
 Residents of nursing homes and other chronic-care facilities.
 Studies conducted during the 2009 influenza A (H1N1) pandemic indicate that viral shedding, clinical illness, and transmissibility in a household setting are similar compared to seasonal influenza.
-During the 2009 H1N1 pandemic, the clinical syndrome most likely to be the cause of bespitalization was diffuse viral programmits, which is be the cause of hospitalization was diffuse viral pneumonitis, which in some instances led to shock and respiratory failure.
-Influenza complications among children during the 2009 influenza A (H1N1) pandemic were generally similar to those observed among -
+During the 2009 H1N1 pandemic, the clinical syndrome most likely to be the cause of hospitalization was diffuse viral pneumonitis, which in some instances led to shock and respiratory failure.
+Influenza complications among children during the 2009 influenza A (H1N1) pandemic were generally similar to those observed among